Ayobamidele/Hustle-24/README.md

 3. Latest releases

 ## Installations
 After cloning or downloading the repo I highly recommend creating a virtual environment to avoid any errors.
+Also download from the main branch, other branches under the develop branch may give errors due to some features still under develpment.
+You will be updated when the branches under develop are finally ready to  be merged to the main branch.

 Use this command to clone:
 ```console